emmt/WrappedArrays.jl/README.md

 to the base address of `obj` or to the address of its first element if `obj` is an array.

-The constructor may also be called as `WrappedArray{T,N}(...)` with `N` the number of dimension which is, in general, omitted as it can be inferred from the given array shape.
+The constructor may also be called as `WrappedArray{T,N}(...)` with `N` the number of dimensions which is usually omitted as it can be inferred from the given array shape.

 `WrappedVector{T}` and `WrappedMatrix{T}` are aliases for `WrappedArray{T,N}` with `N`
 equal to `1` and `2` respectively.